RogerDewald/.nvimfiles/README.md

 # My dotfiles

-but only for my NeoVim config, and maybe tmux
+Only for my NeoVim config, and maybe tmux

 ## Cleaning up cache
 if you already have an nvim config, you can wipe it with these commands: